 "I also feel like I grew while traveling and figuring out how to get around.
 It made me a lot more confident in myself and I realized I could do a lot of new things.”

-You can check out more of Katie's experience on her blog, but if you want to learn more, come check out the ILP Blog on Romania, and click that button below for more pictures and a bit more about what your semester abroad in Romania will be like!
+You can check out more of Katie's experience on her blog, but if you want to learn more, click that button below for more pictures and a bit more about what your semester abroad in Romania will be like!